fullstorydev/android-shoppe-demo/README.md

 # android-shoppe-demo
- Client for the example "Shoppe" app
+Android Client for the example "Shoppe" app

 Android Shoppe Demo is reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.